 - Chanty has no limits on your message search history, no matter which plan you are on.
 Freemium?
 Doesn’t matter, you can see all of your messages.

 - Chanty has a built-in task management feature, unlike Slack.
 In Chanty, you can turn messages into tasks, assign them to your team members, discuss them, and set deadlines.

 - Chanty allows you to send audio messages by hitting the record button on any device, which is ideal for anyone not working from an office.
 That way, you can get your message across quickly, without typing.

 Even though Chanty is a newcomer compared to Slack, there are lots of reviews from happy customers and we can confidently say that it’s a worthy Slack alternative.

 If you want to learn more, book a demo today and we’ll show you how your business could benefit from Chanty!

 Taking a close look at Slack pricing, we can see that the freemium and paid plans have some serious limitations.
-The biggest ones are the 10,000 message history limit on the free plan, as well as the fact that for bigger teams, Slack paid plans can cost a fortune.
+The biggest ones are the 90 days history limit on the free plan, as well as the fact that for bigger teams, Slack paid plans can cost a fortune.

-There are ways to reduce the amount you pay for Slack, but none of them are really effective.
+There are ways to reduce the Slack price, but none of them are really effective.
 However, there are lots of Slack alternatives on the market worth considering if you want to pay less for the same, and in some cases even better, features.

 How do you feel about Slack pricing?
 Let us know in the comments!